JupiterOne-Archives/docs-old/guides/J1-what-is-it.md

 You can build your own custom dashboards or utilize any of the existing boards that JupiterOne has already built.

-### My Security

-My Security provides a very focused view for every individual member of an organization. especially developers.
-The app contains widgets that help distribute security tasks and their status to each team member in an effort to make security the responsibility of everyone in your organization.

 ## Query Library